Are some investors placing votes in favor of private equity based on returns that might be considered fake news?

 What did I find?

-Consistent evidence that the performance claims that seem to be driving funds into private investments are often based on fake news and the presentation of returns that “no client received” (this is a direct quote from of a recent private equity presentation).
+Consistent evidence that the performance claims that seem to be driving funds into private investments are often based on the presentation of returns that “no client received” (this is a direct quote from of a recent private equity presentation).

 Returns that No Investors Have Received